Fondation Chirezi

-FOCHI is a local non-governmental initiative and has so far conducted seminars of ministers of religion and teachers, to create awareness and shift entrenched attitudes.
-FOCHI, with priority concern for women and children, is building local projects.
-The first is Farm of Hope School for orphans and children of single parent families at Kiliba, DRC, a border crossing town on the Ruzizi River, near Bujumbura (Burundi's largest city and former capital).
-FOCHI's second project is a Women's Trauma and Care Centre in Bukavu, the capital of Sud-Kivu Province in the DRC, managed by Women Against Violence.
+FOCHI is a local non-governmental initiative with activities including conduct of seminars for ministers of religion and teachers alike, with an objective to create awareness and shift entrenched attitudes.
+FOCHI, with priority concern for women and children, has built several local projects.
+The first project is named Farm of Hope School for orphans and children of single parent families at Kiliba, DRC, a border crossing town on the Ruzizi River, near Bujumbura (Burundi's largest city and former capital).
+The second one is a Women's Trauma and Care Centre in Bukavu, the capital of Sud-Kivu Province in the DRC, managed by Women Against Violence.
 The situation of women in and around Bukavu has become perilous in the period of the Second Congo War and its aftermath.

-In July 2007 three communities working under the FOCHI umbrella - Kiliba Farm of Hope School, the Bukavu Women's Trauma and Care Centre, and Nyangezi (seeking community radio for youth) formed a Self-Empowering Network (SEN) to define their approach to development and mutual help.
+In July 2007, three communities working under the FOCHI umbrella - Kiliba Farm of Hope School, the Bukavu Women's Trauma and Care Centre, and Nyangezi (seeking community radio for youth) formed a Self-Empowering Network (SEN) to strengthen their approach to development and mutual help to the country.